tims-aptcore/sapient/asm_client/README.md

 It is intended that new sensors will be added to the software.
 At compile time, all sensors are compiled but at run-time only one is selected via the asm_client.conf file.

 ### Pre-requisites
-Linux - Scons whould be installed.
+Linux - Scons will be required.
 Windows - Visual Studio should be used to build the ASM.

 ### Building